softkeynotes-dev/AuraPlanner/privacy_policy.md

 If you grant permission, the App uses your microphone solely to record voice memos and convert speech to text.
 These recordings are processed and stored only on your device.

 C. Third-Party Services (Üçüncü Taraf Servisler)
 The App uses Google AdMob to display advertisements.
 AdMob may collect and use certain data (such as your device's Advertising ID) to show personalized ads.

-You can manage these settings in your Google account.
+Google Play Services Privacy Policy
+AdMob Privacy Policy
+2. Children's Privacy (Çocukların Gizliliği)
+Our App is not intended for children under the age of 13.
+We do not knowingly collect personal information from children under 13.
+If you are a parent and aware that your child has provided us with personal data, please contact us.

-2. Data Protection (Veri Korunması)
+3. Data Deletion (Veri Silme)
-Since your data is stored locally, it is as secure as your device.
-We recommend using the App Lock (PIN) feature within Aura Planner for an extra layer of security.
+Since all data is stored locally, you have full control:

+To delete all your data, simply uninstall the app or go to your device settings and click "Clear Data" for Aura Planner.
+We do not store any "undo" or backup of your data on our servers.
+IMPORTANT

-3. Contact Us (İletişim)
+4. Contact Us
-If you have any questions regarding this policy, please contact us via your developer email.
+If you have any questions, please contact us at: softkeynotes@gmail.com

 TÜRKÇE ÖZET 🇹🇷
-Veri Saklama: Tüm verileriniz (görevler, takvim, sesli notlar) telefonunuzda saklanır.
-Biz bu verilere erişemeyiz ve dış sunuculara göndermeyiz.
+Veri Saklama: Tüm verileriniz telefonunuzda saklanır.
+Biz erişemeyiz.
-Mikrofon: Sesli not özelliğini kullandığınızda mikrofon kullanılır.
-Sesler sadece telefonunuzda kalır.
+Çocuklar: Uygulamamız 13 yaş altı çocukları hedeflemez.
+Veri Silme: Uygulamayı sildiğinizde veya "Verileri Temizle" dediğinizde her şey kalıcı olarak silinir.
-Reklamlar: Google AdMob, size reklam göstermek için cihaz kimliğinizi kullanabilir.
+Reklamlar: Google AdMob, cihaz kimliğini reklamlar için kullanabilir.
-Güvenlik: Verilerinizin güvenliği için uygulama içindeki PIN kilidini kullanmanızı öneririz.
 Google Play "Veri Güvenliği" Beyanı İçin İpuçları:
-Google Play Console'daki formu doldururken şu yanıtları vermelisiniz:

 Veri Toplanıyor mu?
-Evet (Çünkü mikrofon ve reklam kimliği kullanılıyor).
+Evet (Cihaz Kimliği ve Mikrofon).
 Veri Paylaşılıyor mu?
-Hayır (Reklam ağları hariç, biz kimseyle paylaşmıyoruz).
-Veri Güvenliği: "Kullanıcı verilerin silinmesini talep edebilir" (Uygulayı silerse veriler silinir).
+Hayır.
+Güvenlik: "Veri şifreleniyor mu?" sorusuna "Evet, cihazınızın dosya sistemi üzerinde" diyebilirsiniz.